jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

-    **I've adjusted and perfected it to my tastes the great thing about this recipe is you don't need a bulky stand mixer or to spend ages kneading dough by hand, or any equipment, all you need is time.**
+    **I've adjusted and perfected it to my tastes the great thing about this recipe is you don't need a bulky stand mixer, or any other equipment.
+Time is all you need.**

     > If you own a stand mixer you can still use the ingredient quantities